vectordotdev/vector/SECURITY.md

 ---

-We understand that many users place a high level of trust in Vector to collect and ship mission critical data.
+We understand that many users place a high level of trust in Vector to collect and ship mission-critical data.
 The security of Vector is a top priority.
 That's why we apply widely accepted best practices when it comes to security.
 This document will describe these practices and aims to be as transparent as possible on our security efforts.